Insufficient Credit for Approval

 Lack of Long-Term Solutions

-Debt consolidation may not provide long-term solutions as it only merges debts into one payment without addressing spending habits.
-This approach does not tackle the root causes of debt accumulation.
+Debt consolidation may provide short-term solutions as it only merges debts into one payment without addressing spending habits.
+This approach needs to tackle the root causes of debt accumulation.

 Consolidation often gives a false sense of accomplishment, leading individuals to overlook the need for budgeting and financial discipline.
-Without addressing overspending habits, individuals risk falling back into debt after consolidating their loans.
+Individuals need to address their overspending habits to avoid falling into debt after consolidating their loans.

 Potential for Increased Debt